 SugarCRM is an all-in-one marketing, sales and service platform.
 This is a CRM system that’s hosted on-premise.

 For marketing, SugarCRM has social media advertising tools which includes SEO tips.
 It’s easy to create campaigns from templates and a drag and drop editor.
 You can automate marketing campaigns to nurture contacts into leads.
 This feeds into SugarCRM’s sales force automation features.
 It helps you track emails and monitor all your leads through the funnel.
-Customer support tools use smart routing to connect users with the best agent.
+Customer support software use smart routing to connect users with the best agent.